 The written word serves as the foundation for all mass media production.
-While CMM 261 examines story structure and the importance for different media platforms, the co-requisite Media Writing Lab underscores the importance of word choice, sentence construction and meaning.
+While CMM 261 examines story structure and the importance for different media platforms, Media Writing Lab underscores the importance of word choice, sentence construction and meaning.

 CMM 450 - Fieldwork in Communication and Media (3)